Jefferson Township, New Jersey: Local government

 Jefferson Township is governed under a Mayor-Council system of municipal government under the Faulkner Act.
 The township is one of 71 (of the 564) municipalities statewide that use this form of government.
 The governing body is comprised of the Mayor and the five-member Township Council.
 All governing body officials are elected at-large in partisan elections to serve four-year terms on a staggered basis in even-numbered years as part of the November general election, with three council seats up together for election and then two council seats and the mayoral seat coming up for election together two years later.

 As of 2023, the Mayor of Jefferson Township is Republican Eric Wilsusen, whose term of office ends December 31, 2026.
-Members of the Jefferson Township Council are Council President Melissa Senatore (R, 2026), Council Vice President Jay Dunham (R, 2024), Robert Birmingham (R, 2024), Josh Kalish (R, 2026) and H. Ronald Smith (R, 2024).2022 Municipal Data Sheet, Jefferson Township.
-Accessed February 3, 2023.Morris County Municipal Elected Officials For The Year 2020, Morris County, New Jersey Clerk, updated March 3, 2022.
-Accessed January 16,2023.General Election Winners For November 2, 2021, Morris County, New Jersey Clerk.
-Accessed January 1, 2022.
+Members of the Jefferson Township Council are Council President Melissa Senatore (R, 2026), Council Vice President Jay Dunham (R, 2024), Robert Birmingham (R, 2024), Josh Kalish (R, 2026) and H. Ronald Smith (R, 2024).

 In March 2021, Josh Kalish was selected from a list of three candidates nominated by the Republican municipal committee to fill the council seat expiring in December 2022 that had been held by Debi Merz Bennett until she stepped down from office the previous month.
-Kalish served on an interim basis until the November 2021 general election, when he was elected to serve the balance of the term of office.Special Meeting Minutes for February 24, 2021, Jefferson Township.
-Accessed May 1, 2022.
-"Council President Senatore said Councilwoman Bennett had an announcement to make.
-Councilwoman Bennett said she would like to formally let her fellow council members and the administration know that she is retiring and resigning her position.
-She said she has spent over thirty (30) years of her life in an elected capacity and probably three quarters of her life in volunteer positions and is now moving on to another phase in her life.
-Councilwoman Bennett stated that her retirement would be effective as of February 28th of this month."
+Kalish served on an interim basis until the November 2021 general election, when he was elected to serve the balance of the term of office.

 In May 2017, Michael J. Sanchelli resigned from his seat expiring in December 2018, after being mandated to leave office due to issues related to his state pension which require him to be out of office for 180 days.

 In April 2016, the Township Council selected Kimberly Finnegan from three candidates nominated by the Republican municipal committee to fill the seat expiring in December 2016 that had been held by Richard W. Yocum until his resignation.